Dave Roberts (third baseman): 1978: Last chance in San Diego

 To start the 1978 season, Roberts was once again sent down to the minors.
-He had lost the job as Tenace's caddy to rookie Rick Sweet, and with Davis seemingly entrenched as the third catcher, there was no place for him on the roster.
+He had lost the job as Tenace's backup to rookie Rick Sweet, and with Davis seemingly entrenched as the third catcher, there was no place for him on the roster.
 However, things changed at the end of May, as the Padres had decided to move Tenace permanently to first base, bumping Gene Richards back to the outfield.
 The team sent Davis down to the minors and recalled Roberts, who was hitting .267 in 36 games, to back up Sweet.

 Although Roberts played in 54 games, he had just 97 at bats, in which he batted just .216.
 He continued to expand his defensive flexibility, playing his first major league games in the outfield.
 However, the Padres finally decided to part ways with their second #1 overall pick, having traded Mike Ivie in February.
 Roberts was shipped off to the Texas Rangers along with outfielder Oscar Gamble.
 In return, the Padres acquired utility man and pinch hitter Kurt Bevacqua, first baseman Mike Hargrove, and Roberts' replacement as backup catcher, Bill Fahey.